wangcongcong123/ttt/tutorials/tpu_from_scratch.md

 gcloud compute ssh tpu-tutorial --zone=us-central1-a
 ```

-1.5 Optional - Login in the VM instance through SSH account and password.
+1.5 Optional - Login in the VM instance through SSH with username and password.

-Thinking of the `n1-standard-8` as the server you usually access to, my personal habit is to login into it via SSH with username and password in my computer's terminal or command line: `ssh root@ip.x.x.x`.
+Thinking of the `n1-standard-8` as the server you usually access to, my personal habit is to login into it via SSH with username and password in my computer's terminal or command line like this: `ssh root@ip.x.x.x`.
 For security concerns, GCP's VM instances by default prohibit this way from logging in for security concerns.
 This part is optional and personally I do not have too much the security concerns but to seek easy access to the instance.
-Free free to skip this when it is fine for you to get access to the instance through the Cloud Shell.
+Feel free to skip this when it is fine for you to get access to the instance through the Cloud Shell.
 In order to achieve the pasword SSH login, the following is what I did.

 ```bash
 # login in via Cloud Shell first